This post may contain affiliate links. Please see my disclosure policy for more details.

 Average Rent in Australia for a House

-Third is Darwin, with median rent of $2,687 per month.
+Third is Darwin, with median rent of $630 per week.
 Note that Darwin is actually the cheapest Australian capital to buy a home in.
 So, it’s the quite the opposite in terms of renting!

 Hamptons home in Sydney, Australia.

-Note that Melbourne is actually one of the most expensive Australian cities in terms of buying a property.
-But with so many residents leaving Melbourne because of the strict lockdowns during the pandemic, the lower demand for rentals had made Melbourne one of the cheapest places in Australia to rent a property in 2022.
+With so many residents leaving Melbourne because of the strict lockdowns during the pandemic though, the lower demand for rentals had made Melbourne one of the cheapest places in Australia to rent a property in 2022 and 2023.

 Average Rent in Australia for a Unit (Apartment)